casper-ecosystem/cep-78-enhanced-nft/docs/modalities.md

 2. `Digital`: The NFT represents a digital item, e.g., a unique JPEG or digital art.
 3. `Virtual`: The NFT is the virtual representation of a physical notion, e.g., a patent or copyright.

-The `NFTKind` mode is a required installation parameter and cannot be changed once the contract has been installed.
+This modality is an optional installation parameter and will default to the `Virtual` mode if not provided.
+However, this mode cannot be changed once the contract has been installed.
 The mode is passed in as a `u8` value to `nft_kind` runtime argument.

 | NFTKind  | u8  |